Mr-Coxall/Mr-Coxall/README.md

 # Hi there 👋

-My name is Mr. Coxall and I'm a Computer Science teacher at St. Mother Teresa HS, Ottawa, Canada.
+My name is Mr. Coxall and I'm a Computer Science teacher at <a href="mths.ca">St. Mother Teresa HS</a>, Ottawa, Canada.

 ## ✍ Programming Languages